lavinjj/angularjs-gravatardirective/ReadMe.md

 * Secure - You can optionally specify a true value in the data-secure attribute to request the SSL version of the avatar.
 * cssClass - You can optionally specify css classes to apply to the resulting image.
 The default css class is gravatar-icon.

+Note: All attributes must be proceeded with 'gravatar-' in order to keep from interfering with other angular library directives.
+See the directive unit tests and the sample app for an example.

 For more information about the Gravatar Image request check out their [Developer's Reference](http://en.gravatar.com/site/implement/).

+## Change Log

+### 1.1.0 - Added additional namespaces to all attributes to keep from interfering with other AngularJS Library Directives.
+Resolves Issue #13

 ## LICENSE